 Dalmatia Coast is an epic paradise surrounded by crystal clear water and wild vegetation.
 Many little towns are located along the coast, all great for day trips during a summer vacation.

 The main attraction in this area are the beautiful beaches, of course, but Dalmatia is also famous for hosting a valuable historic heritage and yes, also for being one of the main locations for Game of Throne’s King’s Landing.
 If you haven’t visited yet… well, you know nothing!

 Edited & illustrated by Victoria Fernández.

-6.Barba: tired of Mediterranean food?
-Have a quick bite at Barba, cool budget place run by its owner.
+There is no such thing as too much Mediterranean food, but if you want to give it a rest have a quick bite at Barba, cool budget place run by its owner.
 They serve fried seafood and delicious octopus, sardine and prawns burgers.
 They also brew their own Barba beer.
 Ig: barba.dubrovnik.

 Ready to really get to know Dubrovnik and the Dalmatia Coast?